With the United Slate, Sam Altman presents a political vision for California… and the U.S.

 At the same time, the call for congressional candidates places Altman’s political vision in the national conversation for things that require federal support, like universal medicare and improved access to education.

 For Altman, both parties have become calcified in a mindset that pits economic growth against economic fairness, and he hopes to unify those two competing principles.
-Beyond that, there are certain areas, such as support for science and technology, where Altman feels like the Democratic party can do more.
+Beyond that, there are certain areas, such as support for science and technology, where Altman feels like the Democratic Party can do more.

 Looking past the call for candidates, Altman is also hoping to introduce a ballot initiative to tackle the state’s housing crisis.